AlexanderKubarakos/PathTracer/README.md

 # PathTracer

 This is my personally developed CPU-based path tracer.
-It simulates the boucing of light around a scene of objects to produce beautiful images.
+It simulates the bouncing of light around a scene of objects to produce beautiful images.

-* Written completly in **C**, no outside libraries used other than SDL for display of the final image
+* Written completely in **C**, no outside libraries used other than SDL for display of the final image
 * Supports multiple models all loaded from **obj** files
-* Uses a **bounding volume heiarchy** (BVH) to spatial partition the scene and speed up rendering
+* Uses a **bounding volume hierarchy** (BVH) to spatial partition the scene and speed up rendering
 * Takes advantage of **SSE** on modern CPUs for ray-bounding box and soon ray-triangle intersections
-* Uses all your CPU cores for close to linear performance scalling
+* Uses all your CPU cores for close to linear performance scaling

 # Examples:
 ## Standford Dragon - 8000 triangles